Maximum relative distance between real rank-two and rank-one tensors: Introduction

-\end{thm} Note that while for symmetric tensors the notions of rank and symmetric rank are not the same in general~\cite{Shitov_counterex_18}, they coincide for rank-two tensors, see, e.g.,~\cite{ZHQ_Comons_16}.
-The proof of Theorem~\ref{thm:main} constitutes the main part of this work and will be given in section~\ref{sec: proof}.
+Note that while for symmetric tensors the notions of rank and symmetric rank are not the same in general~\cite{Shitov_counterex_18}, they coincide for rank-two tensors, see, e.g.,~\cite{ZHQ_Comons_16}.

-Due to the relation~\eqref{eq:distance} the theorem above is equivalent to the following statement on the maximum relative distance of a real symmetric rank-two tensor to the set of rank-one tensors. \begin{thm} Let $A$ be a real symmetric tensor of order $d\geq 3$ and rank at most two.
+Due to the relation~\eqref{eq:distance} the theorems above are equivalent to the following statement on the maximum relative distance of a real rank-two tensor to the set of rank-one tensors. \begin{thm} Let $A$ be a real tensor of order $d\geq 3$ and rank at most two.
 Then

-and this bound is sharp.
-Equality is achieved for the tensor $W_d$ as above. \end{thm}
+and this bound is sharp both for general as well as for symmetric tensors.
+Equality is achieved for the symmetric tensor $W_d$ as above. \end{thm}

 It is interesting to note that for $d\to\infty$ our results imply

 and

 In particular, both quantities are bounded independently of $d$.